 "3.5.4.
 (Reserved) "Third party" means a party with legitimate interest and access to adequate testing facilities for the purpose of compliance checks and tests, with these facilities accredited in accordance with EN ISO/IEC 17020 and EN ISO/IEC 17025. "

+Paragraph 3.5.7., amend to read:

+"3.5.7.
+This paragraph is applicable to Level 1B and Level 2 only

+"Defeat device" means ..."

 Paragraph 3., add a new paragraph 3.5.13. to read:

 "3.5.13.
 "Base Emission Strategy (BES)" means an emission strategy that is active throughout the speed and load operating range of the vehicle unless an Auxiliary Emission Strategy is activated. "